KineticLabs25/RV-3032-C7/README.md

 # RV-3032-C7
 Arduino library for the RV-3032-C7 RTC by Microcrystal.
 Modified from Andy England's RV-8803 Sparkfun library.
 The two chips are functionally identical, but the 3032 is newer and consumes less power.
 A couple distinctions between the two chips made a few commands unnecessary or nonfunctional.
+Everything else should work identically between the two.

 -Weekday alarms are not included in the RV-3032-C7